 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-An extended car warranty may help cover the cost of certain repairs to your vehicle when the manufacturer’s warranty expires.
+An extended car warranty may help cover the cost of certain repairs to your vehicle when the manufacturer’s warranty expires, but they’re not for everyone.

 While it may sound like a good idea in theory, extended warranties often come with a high price tag and don’t necessarily cover everything that could go wrong.